SimonUlm/Parallel_FEM_Project/README.md

 make CASE=1
 ```

-### Usage with Parallel solver
+### Usage with Parallel solver on hosts
-The parallel test cases are compiled so the 24/48 are evenly distributed between the
+The parallel test cases are compiled so the 48 are evenly distributed between the
 hosts:
 heim, ensinger, multscher, unseld, magirus, krafft and faulhaber